 Evaluation: June 2022

-All day short presentations of the cases in global sport prepared by the participants and presented to the scientific committee (Profs Bonomi, Bayle, Caneppele and Chappelet).
+All day short presentations of the cases in global sport prepared by the participants and presented to the scientific committee (Profs Bonomi, Bayle, Caneppele, Chappelet and Terrien).

 Each teaching day whether face-to-face or on-line will be devoted to a precise theme.
 Participants will be encouraged to raise questions during classes and to prepare for these course days by reading selected texts provided on a course platform.
 Group work can be organised.